robgf/AMAPPS/README.md

 - Seabird Database Quality Checking and Editing_Jan26 2012.doc
 - Data Proofing.doc
 - Editing\_Database\_File_Registry.doc
-- In addition it might help to look at the Data lifecycle development for Migratory Birds surveys [website][id2].
+- In addition it might help to look at the Data lifecycle development for Migratory Birds surveys [website][id2] and read the standard operating procedures.
 You will need premission to log onto this site.

 [id9]: https://www.researchgate.net/publication/281667883_Statistical_guidelines_for_assessing_marine_avian_hotspots_and_coldspots_A_case_study_on_wind_energy_development_in_the_US_Atlantic_Ocean
 [id10]: https://www.researchgate.net/publication/259163159_Fitting_statistical_distributions_to_sea_duck_count_data_Implications_for_survey_design_and_abundance_estimation